When one man, for whatever reason, has the opportunity to lead an extraordinary life, he has no right to keep it to himself - Jacques Cousteau.

 I ended the day with the lovely meal at Chan, a Korean gastropub.
 Sitting at the bar I was able to chat with the bartender and watch them finish prepare food and drinks, talk about a way to build an appetite.
 I ordered off the happy hour menu, getting the Beef Bulgogi sliders, Ahi Tuna Poke and Chicken Wings that rivaled San Tung, all washed down with a Old Fashioned.
 It was during this meal that I realized 2 things, there was a lot of Pearl Jam on the playlist and every Band of Horses song sounds the same.
 I had no trouble falling asleep on the last of my in 31st year.

 "Kathy, I'm lost," I said, though I knew she was sleeping

-I'm empty and aching and I don't know why - America by Simon & Garfunkel
+I'm empty and aching and I don't know why - Simon & Garfunkel

 On May 28th 2017 I boarded an Amtrak train at 9:40pm at Oakland Jack London Square to begin a 23-hour journey to the Emerald city.
 I decided to book a coach seat on the Coast Starlight Train with hopes that the long journey and scenic views would provide me with peace and relaxation.
 I had read and been told that it's a journey that "everyone should ride at least once in their life".

 The trip was beautiful, from looking out over the dark waters just seeing the reflections of lights, to coastlines and trees that would never end.
 I was able to bask in nature’s beauty and soak it up between chapters of Smart Baseball on my Kindle.
 Somewhere in Oregon I took to the dining car and enjoyed a meal with 2 friends traveling to visit another friend and a traveler going up to Canada and then back home to New Zealand.